2025–26 European windstorm season: Storms

-Storm Zack

-Storm Zack was named by the Free University of Berlin on 12 September 2025.

-The storm quickly prompted the Met Office to issue a yellow warning for wind for the whole of England and Wales for 15 September for the potential of wind gusts widely up to 70 mph.
-High winds and heavy rain battered Wales overnight on 14 September, causing flooding, power cuts and travel disruption.

 Storm Alessio (Calvin)

-Storm Alessio was named on 22 September 2025, by the Italian Servizio Meteorologico. with the Free University of Berlin naming the same system as Calvin.
+Date named and background

+Named on 22 September 2025 by the Italian Servizio Meteorologico and Calvin by Free University of Berlin, Alessio was the first named storm of the season for the central Mediterranean group.
+The system impacted Italy, Spain, Switzerland, Slovenia, and Croatia.
+Though it maintained a relatively high central pressure, it was responsible for at least two fatalities during its passage.

+Weather warnings issued

 Servizio Meteorologico, issued red rain warnings for the regions of Piemonte, Toscana and Lazio.
 With orange rain warnings being issued for Veneto, Lombardia and Liguria.
 AEMET issued orange warnings for heavy rain and thunderstorm for parts of Balearic Islands.

+Storm impacts

-Two fatalities has been reported during the storm in Spain.
-The bodies of a father and his 11-year-old son have been found after they were swept away by flash flooding on 21 September.
+Two fatalities were reported during the storm in Spain.
+The bodies of a father and his 11-year-old son were found after they were swept away by flash flooding on 21 September.

 Ex-Hurricane Gabrielle

+Date named and background

-Hurricane Gabrielle, which formed in the Atlantic Ocean on 17 September, peaked as a powerful Category 4 hurricane far east of Bermuda.
-The storm began a rare track to directly impact the Azores archipelago.
-Although hurricane warnings were in effect, Gabrielle became extratropical just before landfall on the islands.
-The last actual hurricane to impact the Azores directly was Hurricane Gordon in 2012.
+Hurricane Gabrielle, named by the National Hurricane Center, formed in the main development region of the Atlantic Ocean on 17 September.
+It peaked as a powerful Category 4 hurricane east of Bermuda.
+The system then began to accelerate as it approached the Azores archipelago.
+Gabrielle gradually weakened, and became extratropical a few hundred nautical miles west-southwest of the Azores on 25 September.
+The storm traversed the Azores then slowed, and moved over the Western Iberian Peninsula on 28 September where it opened up into a trough late that day.

+Weather warnings issued

 A hurricane watch was issued for the Azores on 22 September.
 The watch was upgraded to a warning on 24 September.
 The IPMA issued orange and yellow alerts for all of the Azores.
 Flores and Corvo were placed under a red alert for precipitation.
 Terceira, Faial, Pico, São Jorge, and Graciosa were placed under a red alert for wind and rough seas.
 Orange alerts were eventually issued for the eastern islands.

+As ex-Hurricane Gabrielle impacted the Iberian Peninsula, red alerts for rain were issued for eastern parts of Spain, and 200 mm of precipitation was expected to fall within 24 hours.

+Storm impacts

 Schools and government buildings in the central and western Azores were closed for Gabrielle.
 Ports in Madalena, Lajes, and Horta were closed.

-Flight plans were interrupted from 25–27 September in the Azores.

-This unusual event had prompted officials to urge residents and visitors to take all necessary precautions as the storm approached the islands.
+Flight plans were interrupted from 25 to 27 September in the Azores.
+This unusual event prompted officials to urge residents and visitors to take all necessary precautions as the storm approached the islands.

-As Ex-Gabrielle impact the Iberian Peninsula, red alerts for rain has been issued for eastern parts of Spain and 200mm of precipitation is expected to fall within 24 hours.

 Storm Amy (Detlef)

-Storm Amy was named by the Met Office on the 1 October 2025, with the Free University of Berlin naming the same system as Detlef.

-Storm Amy developed from a low pressure area in the North Atlantic.
-The low absorbed remnants of Hurricane Humberto, before rapidly deepening, known as explosive cyclogenesis.
+Date named and background

+Amy, known as Detlef in Germany, was the first storm named by the western group (Met Office) on 1 October.
+A powerful "weather bomb", it reached a peak intensity of 942 hPa and produced a 139 mph gust at Folgefonna, Norway.
+The storm caused widespread damage and four deaths across France, Ireland, and Poland.
+Over 832,000 homes lost power across Northern Europe, with Sweden reporting its worst outages since 2019.